-Consequently, these are the top five recording/editing software platforms available in 2021 – with some comments we hope will help you make a more informed choice.
+Consequently, these are the top five recording/editing software platforms available – with some comments we hope will help you make a more informed choice.
 That said, the truism ‘different strokes for different folks’ applies!

 1. Pro Tools

 As a result, Pro Tools is popular among voice actors and engineers alike because it’s the de facto global studio standard.
 It therefore makes collaboration that much easier – especially at a professional level.
 Fairly intuitive and feature-packed, you can’t go wrong if you’d really like to get your hands dirty and start dealing with the nitty-gritty of audio editing.
+Some of its features are:

 - Fast 64-bit recording/mixing engine that boosts productivity.